jsofri/SonySim/README.md

     int    updater; //0 = no one, 1 = client, 2 = simulator
  }
  ```
+ #### Symbol Table
+ An object that stores all scopes data. encapsulate a `list<unordered_map<string, VarData>>`. each map represents a scope.
+ the innermost scope will be in the start of list and outermost scope will be in the end.
+ Use mutex due to multi-threading on object.
+ #### New Values

 1. a flowchart of: client, server, simulator
 2. multithreading